TheShovel/co-funk/README.md

 </ul>

 ### Stage folder
-The stage folder contains all the images in the stage, and a stage.json file.
+The stage folder contains all the images in the stage and a stage.json file.
 Pretty simple.

 ### stage.json
 The "stage.json" file is a JSON array.
 Every item in that array is a background object.<br><br>